rene-s/SimpleOrm/README.md

 # SimpleOrm
 Immature.
 Do not use.

-This is a no-frills simple [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) class for PHP/sqlite.
+This is a no-frills simple [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) class for PHP/sqlite and MySQL.
 Project goals are to

   - provide ORM functionality
   - be as simple and small as possible
   - be clean.

-It is **not** a goal to be compatible with other DBMS than sqlite (at the moment) or to implement feature X that other ORM Y already has.
-MySQL support will follow later.
+It is **not** a goal to be compatible with other DBMS than sqlite and MySQL (at the moment) or to implement feature X that other ORM Y already has.

 # Download